weihan1/transientangelo/README.md

 ```
 git clone https://huggingface.co/datasets/weihan1/transientangelo_dataset
 ```
+**load** is name of the dataset for the normal experiments and **low_photon_transients** is the name of the dataset for the low photon experiments.
+After you clone the dataset you'll need to move them out of transientangelo_dataset/ and into transientangelo/

-The datasets tree structure looks like this:
+The datasets tree structure looks like this inside transientangelo:
 ```bash
 load
 ├── captured